 A scrum project is finalized when the Increment is complete in a phase called “done.”
 The Scrum Guide emphasizes the importance of every team member having a shared understanding of what “done” means.
 This also fuels deeper transparency among the team.

 While the elements of both frameworks are straight-forward, the goal-setting process for both can be quite rigorous.
 The Scrum Guide says the framework is “lightweight, simple to understand, and difficult to master.”
 Implementing Scrum requires the training and teaching of the Scrum Guide — and each role has its own set of specialized skills.

 Similar to Scrum, OKRs are also lightweight and flexible, yet they can be difficult to master.
 The process of establishing and honing in on just 2-3 Objectives can be challenging for a team.
 Teams must also ensure the Key Results are well aligned to the overall Objective.

 The two systems can be used in conjunction.
 OKRs help teams articulate the overall goals for an organization or team.
 Scrum equips teams with a process for delivering on complex projects.
 It is important that the projects being worked on by Scrum teams are in service of the goals expressed in the OKRs.

 If I have more questions, where should I send them?

 We’d love to hear from you!
-If you’d like to learn more about the differences and similarities of the two frameworks, or would like to share your experience using them, feel free to let us know by emailing us here.
+If you’d like to learn more about the differences and similarities of the two frameworks, or would like to share your experience using them, let us know.